-No one need battle Acrophobia or the fear of heights, there are anxiety treatment programs that really do work and there’s one we particularly recommend:
+No one need battle Acrophobia or the fear of heights, there are anxiety treatment programs that really do work.

 The psychological symptoms can vary between acrophobics.
 Some may experience the physical symptoms just by seeing high places or even just thinking about having to go up a high building, structure or place.
 To others it may be a fear of being trapped and having no escape from somewhere high.
 Most common, as you’d probably expect, the phobia manefests itself when having to experience being up high.
 This could be having the climb a ladder or stairs, looking out of a high window or down from a roof, crossing a bridge, climbing a mountain etc. Finally, it’s oftem acompanied by a fear of further encounter with heights again at some point in the future.

 Research indicates that a contributing factor to this fear is because of a degree of dysfunction in the ability to maintain balance.
 Balance is maintained using visual, proprioceptive, and vestibular cues.
 Even in normal individuals, visual cues are seen to recede in heights.
 People then rely more on the vestibular and proprioceptive cues for movement.
 An acrophobic continues to rely more on visual cues which may be due to a wrong strategy or inadequacy of the vestibular and proprioceptive functions.
 As the visual cortex becomes loaded, confusion sets in.